-Jill Dillard Updates Website After Criticism; Viewers Still Say She’s Got It Wrong
+Jill Dillard Updates Website After Criticism, Viewers Still Say She’s Got It Wrong

 If Jill has made a simple error, some of her viewers aren’t buying it.
 On her social media post sharing her recipe, a commenter going by the ironic name Stuffed Zucchini pointed out that the Dillard family is aware that copyright law exists, and applies to online content.

-…her website makes it very clear that pictures of her and her family are her property and nobody can use them without written permission or whatever.
-So she knows that taking other people’s pictures and content is wrong.
+“…her website makes it very clear that pictures of her and her family are her property and nobody can use them without written permission or whatever.
+So she knows that taking other people’s pictures and content is wrong.”

 Other viewers are attempting to call the attention of companies and organizations that may own some of the photos on the Dillard Family site.